slidevjs/slidev/docs/features/import-snippet.md

 ```

 ::: tip
 The value of `@` corresponds to your package's root directory.
-It's recommended to put snippets in `@/snippets` in order to be compatibile with the Monaco editor.
+It's recommended to put snippets in `@/snippets` in order to be compatible with the Monaco editor.
 Alternatively, you can also import from relative paths.
 :::

 You can also use a [VS Code region](https://code.visualstudio.com/docs/editor/codebasics#_folding) to only include the corresponding part of the code file: